hariveliki/hpc-mc1/README.md

     <br />**ANSWER HARIS**<br /> See visualization below created with cProfile.
 I had to write a custom function to visualize everything since SnakeViz didn't work on my machine.<br />
 ![whatever](./part3/notebooks/output.png)
 <br />
-2. Did you detect bottlenecks?
-Describe and discuss 1-3 detected bottlenecks.<br /> **ANSWER HARIS** The bootlenecks are small groups of brokers with the same number of consumers.
-As the number of brokers decreases, Kafka throws out more consumers until you increase them again.
+1. Did you detect bottlenecks?
+Describe and discuss 1-3 detected bottlenecks.<br /> **ANSWER HARIS** The bootlenecks are small groups of brokers with a high number of consumers.
+As the number of brokers decreases, Kafka throws out more consumers until you increase the brokers again.
 The speed of the producer also decreases with fewer brokers.
-In contrast, producing and consuming is very stable with different numbers of producers and consumers.
+In contrast, producing and consuming is very stable with different numbers of producers and consumers for a reasonable number of brokers.
 Kafka keeps everything in balance.

 #### Bonus 3
 Mitigate or produce a bottleneck.